Notes on the Geography of The Western United States: Glen Rose and Las Colinas

 Why a town here?
 Glen Rose is on the Paluxy River, a slim tributary of the lazy Brazos.
 That's important to its history, because the town began about 1860 as a grist mill.
 The mill changed hands, and the new owner's wife was British.
 At her suggestion, the place became Glen Rose in 1872.
 Its population rose to 600 by 1890 and 1,000 by 1910.

-There probably wasn't a lot of grist milling by then, but the Paluxy, according to the U.S. Geological Survey, had waters "valuable for medicinal purposes," and so Glen Rose became a town for people seeking health.
+There probably wasn't a lot of grist milling by then, but the Paluxy, according to the U.S. Geological Survey, had waters "valuable for medicinal purposes," and so Glen Rose became a town for people seeking rejuvenation.
 Perhaps they found it, but 50 years later the town still had only 1,000 people.
 It's doubled since then, thanks (if that's the right word) to the Comanche Peak nuclear power plant, which opened a few miles to the north in 1981 and is now the town's largest employer.
-With Cleburne half an hour down the road, however, Glen Rose's downtown hasn't reflected that population growth.
+With Cleburne half an hour down the road, however, Glen Rose's downtown hasn't benefited much from the town's population growth.

 Last rented in the 1950s?
 The Paluxy is just behind the cabin, where the ground slopes away.

-By 1972, a year before D/FW opened, Ben Carpenter controlled 12,000 acres on which he intended to build.
-One of the early steps was the replacement of the name Hackberry with the more mellifluous Las Colinas, "the hills."
+By 1972, a year before DFW opened, Ben Carpenter controlled 12,000 acres on which he intended to build.
+One of the early steps was the replacement of the name Hackberry with the more mellifluous Las Colinas.
 (Where the hills are, exactly, is a question best asked of the real-estate gurus who regularly bring you Apple Creek, Rolling Meadows, and Shadow Valley.)

 The canal is there, next to the clock tower.